Bruce W Hevly

 Study in the history of science to bridge the gap between the natural sciences and the humanities.
 Students should have a strong background both in history and in a natural science.

-HISTORY 390: Junior Colloquium in History of Science: Spaces for Science (May also be taken as HIST 388).
+HISTORY 390: Junior Colloquium in History of Science: The Military-Industrial-Academic Complex (May also be taken as HIST 388).
 See history advising office for add codes.
-This seminar is designed to introduce students to research methods and historiography representative of current problems in the history of science and technology; it fulfills a major requirement for students majoring in History and Philosophy of Science and is also required for those undertaking the minor in history of science.
+This seminar is designed to introduce students to research methods and historiography representative of current problems in the history of science and technology; it fulfills a major requirement for students majoring in History and Philosophy of Science and is also required for those undertaking the minor in history of science via the Department of History.

-In 2013, this seminar will consider spaces for science, by looking at the so-called "spatial turn" in the history of science, as well as institutional histories and the architecture of scientific workplaces, and the idea that part of the credibility and meaning of scientific work has to do with the sites producing it, along with the associated impetus to reproduce laboratory-like environments elsewhere in society.
+In 2014, this seminar will consider histories of the military-industrial-academic complex in the 20th century, beginning with a critical reading of President Eisenhower's farewell address and then looking at this theme in cultural and political discourse over the course of the century, with particular reference to its significance for the history of science and technology.
 In seminar meetings, we will apply examples from this literature to selected primary sources.
 Students will write review essays and prepare research proposals on the model of preliminary work for a senior research paper, choosing a topic relevant to the seminar.

 Student learning goals